spotinst/help/src/docs/administration/identity-providers/scim.md

 # SCIM Integration

-Set up and use the System for Cross-domain Identity Management (SCIM) integration for Spot in Okta.
+Set up and use the system for cross-domain identity management (SCIM) integration for Spot in Okta.
 SCIM integration lets you automate user provisioning, updates, and deactivation.

 You can manage user lifecycle events between Okta and Spot seamlessly.
 This automation helps maintain accurate user data and reduces administrative overhead.